 Fishing Events + Tournaments

 Speaking of (safely) congregating, Fort Worth provides its share of opportunities to fish in a tournament setting.
 The TRWD will hold its annual Flyfest every spring.
 Held along the Trinity’s Clear Fork by the River Park Trailhead, the free event aims to offer a lot more than competition.
 Activities typically include educational presentations and booths, fly tying demonstrations, casting classes, kids activities, food trucks, vendors, live music and more.

 Backwoods looks to stage its Trinity Bass Battle Kayak Fishing Tournament near Panther Island Pavilion when conditions permit.
 In addition, Mariner Sails puts on “Working Man” kayak bass fishing tournaments in Fort Worth.

 In June, Fort Worth will serve as host city for the 2021 Academy Sports + Outdoors Bassmaster Classic.
 Many of the world’s top anglers will be in town for the sport’s biggest event.
-Cowtown will host all the festivities surrounding the tournament, with fishing events being held at Lake Ray Roberts in Denton and the Expo at Dickies Arena.
+Cowtown will host all the festivities surrounding the tournament, with fishing events being held at Lake Ray Roberts in Denton, the Outdoors Expo at Will Rogers Memorial Center and daily weigh-ins at Dickies Arena.

 Fishing Laws + Licenses